Screen Goo : Product Review

 I started to conduct some research and found out that several companies produce dedicated projector screen paint.
 Some cheap and cheerful, similar to the Dulux idea and some expensive with credible claims.
 Prices also ranged wildly from around £30 per tin, up to prices in the hundreds.
 I hit the specialist AV forums to seek advice (and make sense of all this) and one brand stood out that seemed to be perfect for my needs – a brand called Screen Goo supplied by Goo Systems.
 (NexNix).

-Introducing Screen Goo
+Screen Goo The Solution

 My research uncovered that Screen Goo is used in tons of different situations.
 I was impressed to read that large scale multi million-pound theme park rides use the paint to create 3D experiences, and various high end home cinema set ups have also made use of the paint.
 This gave me confidence to narrow down my choice and investigate the paint further…